Praxis Continuing Education and Training

 NOTE: Many state boards accept offerings accredited by national or other state organizations.
 If your state is not listed, please check with your professional licensing board to determine whether the accreditations listed are accepted.

 Disclosure of Relevant Financial Relationships

-All those in a position to control the content of an education activity are asked to disclose any relevant financial relationships they have with any commercial interest.
+All those in a position to control the content of an education activity are asked to disclose any relevant financial relationships they have with any ineligible companies.

 There is no commercial support for this activity.

 None of the planners or presenters for this educational activity have relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.

 After completing the course, please follow these steps to access your course evaluation, post-test (when applicable), and CE certificate.
 To receive credit, you must complete the course in full, pass the post-test with an average score of 80% or higher, and complete the course evaluation.
 No partial credit will be awarded.
 Please read through all of the instructions below before proceeding.

 - Once you have completed all the modules and have taken the post-test for each module, go to the “Evaluation” tab on the course menu.

 - If you have passed the post-tests with an average score of 80% or higher, the course feedback evaluation will be made available to you on the Evaluation page.
 You will be allowed to retake each post-test only once if you do not pass with an 80% or higher average.

 - After submitting the feedback evaluation, a button will appear that will allow you to download your certificate.